MedInfoSys®: Integration with other systems

 Integrating MedInfoSys® with the corporate e-mail system is a two-way process and greatly increases efficiency in processing enquiries and in organising workflow.

-Enquiries are increasingly received by e-mail – including from sales reps – and, when integrated with the incoming e-mail account, MedInfoSys® can then present these ready for processing (i.e. either accepting into the system as an enquiry, or, for non-enquiries, moved elsewhere for dealing with).
+Further to the previous section, enquiries are increasingly received by e-mail – including from MSLs and sales reps – and, when integrated with incoming e-mail accounts, MedInfoSys® can then present these ready for processing (i.e. either accepting into the system as an enquiry, or, for non-enquiries, moved elsewhere for dealing with).